Hi, my name is Eirik Garnas, and I’m the creator and owner of Darwinian-Medicine.com.

-I started reading up on health, nurition, and medicine because I was looking for ways to improve my own health and physical fitness condition and health, which has been an element of frustration and pain in my life.
+I started reading up on health, nutrition, and medicine because I was looking for ways to improve my own physical fitness condition and health, which has been an element of frustration and pain in my life.
 When I started digging into the science on these topics I quickly learned that a lot of what we as a society hold true about health & nutrition is flawed or straight out incorrect, and I realised that mainstream medicine fails at addressing the true causes of most chronic illnesses.
 Perhaps most importantly, I discovered that nothing in medicine or nutrition makes sense except in the light of evolution.
 I believe it’s long past time that evolutionary health principles were incorporated into medicine and that diet and lifestyle interventions and microbiome restoration should become a routine part of medical care.

 Credentials and experience

-- Personal trainer from the Norwegian School of Sports Sciences
+- Personal trainer from the Norwegian School of Sport Sciences

 - Courses in sales/coaching, kettlebells, body analysis, and functional rehabilitation